Purdue-CS193/homework-0-EdJCrowe/index.md

+## Edward's First CS193 Homework

+### My Favorite Things About CS193

+- Getting some experience with applications that are very important for CS work
+- Learning new things that will sharpen my coding skills and knowledge
+- Having 2 instructors that are pretty cool

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.